NTT INDYCAR SERIES

 The history of Dallara in America begins in1996 in the INDYCAR SERIES (formerly known as the Indy Racing League) championship.
-The first victory dates back to the Phoenix race, with Jim Guthrie crossing the finish line driving the Dallara IR7; the subsequent victory at the iconic Indy 500 in 1998, with Eddie Cheever at the wheel of the Oldsmobile motorized Dallara IR7, marks the successful entry into the American racing world, which will bring Dallara in 2012 to be the sole supplier of all the chassis of the championship.
-To ensure the success of the IndyCar program, Dallara always has a team of engineers on track to assist all of the teams in the series.
+The first victory dates back to the Phoenix race, with Jim Guthrie crossing the finish line driving the Dallara IR7; the succeeding victory at the iconic Indy 500 in 1998, with Eddie Cheever at the wheel of the Dallara IR8-Oldsmobile Aurora, marks the successful entry into the American racing world.
+In 2012, Dallara became the official chassis supplier for the INDYCAR SERIES.
+To ensure the success of the IndyCar program, Dallara always has a team of engineers on track to assist all the teams in the series.
 In 2018, Dallara issued a universal aero kit (AK-18) for the NTT INDYCAR SERIES.
 In 2020, Dallara, in collaboration with INDYCAR, Red Bull Advanced Technologies, PPG, and Pankl, developed the safety initiative - The Aeroscreen.
 The frame is made from five pieces of 3D-printed titanium and the screen is heated polycarbonate.
 2023 marks the company’s 27th consecutive season with INDYCAR.